 Students are held responsible for all materials and related information posted on the course website.
-There is a required textbook for the course, all of the Readings and Lecture Notes based on Powerpoints can be found in the e-book Religion, Medicine and Healing: Contemporary Perspectives, ed. by RM Wright (kendallhunt, 2014).
-This required book can be obtained through the publisher Kendall Hunt.
+There is a required textbook for the course - all of the Readings and Lecture Notes based on Powerpoints can be found in the e-book Religion, Medicine and Healing: Contemporary Perspectives, ed. by RM Wright (kendallhunt, 2016).
+This required book has been uploaded to the course website, Modules section, for your convenience.